Treat Plugged Ducts With Sunflower Lecithin

 Soy vs. Sunflower Lecithin for Breastfeeding

-Both soy and sunflower lethicin have been found effective at treating and preventing clogged ducts while breastfeeding.
-BUT, sunflower lecithin is usually made with fewer chemicals and is always cold pressed, it has 25% more Choline than soy, it is high in manganese, magnesium, Vitamin B1, B6, Folate, and vitamin E. So overall, Sunflower Lecithin is a better product.
+Soy and sunflower lethicin effectively treat and prevent clogged ducts while breastfeeding.
+BUT, sunflower lecithin is usually made with fewer chemicals and is always cold pressed; it has 25% more Choline than soy and is high in manganese, magnesium, Vitamin B1, B6, Folate, and vitamin E. So overall, Sunflower Lecithin is a better product.

 Sunflower Lecithin Breastfeeding Reviews

 I wasn't able to pump a lot per session, but still felt full each time and I could feel knots that seemed to point to clogged ducts, so I gave this a try.
 I noticed an improvement after the first dose!
 I took 4 per day as recommended for clogged ducts for a few days and have been taking 2 per day.
 Read more...Sunflower lecithin breastfeeding supplement.